sagemath/sagewiki_to_gh-2022-10-10/graph_benchmark.md

 We will post results here as we get them.
 And as always, we love feedback!

 == Initial Benchmarks ==
  .
 Our initial tests are designed to compare the constructions and very basic functionality found in our [http://sage.math.washington.edu:9001/graph_survey survey of existing software].
 At this stage in the game, we are testing to find the best way to construct graph objects in ["SAGE"].
-For the first round of benchmarking, we will be comparing MAGMA, Mathematica (with Combinatorica), Maple, NetworkX, GRAPE, and nauty.
+For the first round of benchmarking we will only consider simple undirected graphs, and we will be comparing MAGMA, Mathematica (with Combinatorica), Maple, NetworkX, GRAPE, and nauty.

 === Generic Constructor ===
  * Create a graph with n nodes and no edges (sparse and dense, if supported)

 === Edge Storage ===
- * Fill in and then delete all edges one by one (directed and undirected, sparse and dense, if supported)
+ * Fill in and then delete all edges one by one (sparse and dense, if supported)

 === Specific Constructors ===
  * Create a complete graph on n nodes